netzo/fresh-netzo/www/src/docs/examples/starter.md

 ## 📄 `main.tsx`

 The `main.tsx` file is the entrypoint of your project.
-It is the only file that is required to be present and the one that actually gets executed (e.g. `deno run -A main.tsx`).
+It is the only file that is required to be present and the one that actually gets executed (e.g. `deno run -A --unstable main.tsx`).
 The project's module graph will be built dynamically from this file and all its dependencies.

 Note that we can import directly from `sift/` since we have registered it as a dependency in the `"imports"` field of the [`deno.json(c)`](#⚙%EF%B8%8F-deno-json-c) file.